Onzie High Rise Capri Review

 The Onzie High-Waist Capri uses an 82% Polyester and 18% Spandex fabric.
 They have a low-rise waist and are available in four sizes: X/S, S/M, M/L, L, and XL.

 The Onzie received one of our highest scores for breathability.
-The fabric is almost tissue-thin (but not see-through!), which lets any moisture you are generating saturate through immediately and then evaporate.
+The fabric is almost tissue-thin (but not see-through!), which lets any moisture you generate saturate through immediately and then evaporate.
 For this reason, this pair is one of our favorite options for the hot room.
 No more feeling like you are practicing in sodden sweatpants.
 The material does not change color when wet, which we appreciated when sweating out a quart or more.

 One of the best things about these tights is that they are so light you barely notice you are wearing them.
 Many hot yoga practitioners prefer to wear small shorts when practicing, as long pants or capris feel confining in the heat.
 However, some prefer to be slightly more covered when assuming the intricate postures in a hot yoga class.
 These capris solve that problem; they offer more coverage than shorts but feel like the lightest of layers on your skin.
 They also feel well on their way to drying out by the end of Savasana.

 Ease of Movement